huggingface/optimum-habana/README.md

 # Optimum Habana

 🤗 Optimum Habana is the interface between the 🤗 Transformers library and [Habana's Gaudi processor (HPU)](https://docs.habana.ai/en/latest/index.html).
-It provides a set of tools enabling easy model loading and fine-tuning on single- and multi-HPU settings for different downstream tasks.
+It provides a set of tools enabling easy model loading and training on single- and multi-HPU settings for different downstream tasks.
 The list of officially validated models and tasks is available [here](https://github.com/huggingface/optimum-habana#validated-models).
 Users can try other models and tasks with only few changes.